Will Ebola Continue to Re-Emerge?

-Since stepping into my role as EMEA Therapeutic Area Lead for Central Nervous System Disorders, Infectious Disease and Vaccines, and Pulmonary Artery Hypertension at Janssen, I have been gripped by the story of Ebola.
+Since stepping into my role as Europe, Middle East & Asia (EMEA) Therapeutic Area Lead for Central Nervous System Disorders, Infectious Disease and Vaccines, and Pulmonary Artery Hypertension at Janssen, I have been gripped by the story of Ebola.
 As a relative newcomer to the space of infectious diseases, I have been struck by the urgent innovation taking place to counteract and prevent some of the world’s most life-threatening infections.
 When it comes to Ebola, recent advances have left me inspired and enthused to continue pushing forwards on our mission to develop preventive solutions for those who are most vulnerable to infectious diseases.

 What we've seen so far

-With multiple routes of transmission, including via animals,1 Ebola is a complex disease to predict and manage.
-There have been approximately 30 outbreaks since it was discovered in 1976,2 with an acceleration to an average of one a year for the past two decades.
+With multiple routes of transmission, including via animals, Ebola is a complex disease to manage and predict – there have been approximately 30 significant outbreaks since it was discovered in 1976 with an acceleration in the last two decades.
+On average, it is almost one a year since 2000.

-From the devastating 2014–16 epidemic in West Africa to the second largest outbreak in the Democratic Republic of the Congo (DRC) in 2018,3,4 continuous resurgences of Ebola have certainly provided the world’s healthcare industry with a wake-up call.
-The newest outbreak, declared in DRC just last month,5 further illustrates the need for effective prevention strategies and drives home the need for an agile approach as to how we combat these epidemics and stop them from happening in the first place.
+From the devastating 2014–16 epidemic in West Africa to the second largest outbreak in the Democratic Republic of the Congo (DRC) between 2018-2020, continuous resurgences of Ebola have certainly provided the world’s healthcare industry with a wake-up call.
+The newest outbreak, declared in the DRC just last month, further illustrates the need for effective prevention strategies and drives home the need for an agile approach as to how we combat these epidemics and stop them from happening in the first place.

 What about the future?

-While the world has two available vaccines, efforts to address, contain and prevent Ebola cannot stop.
-We are determined to continue our support by preparing at-risk nations for current and emerging epidemics.
-Our recent approval from the European Commission (EC) allows us to take another significant step forward in facilitating broader and faster distribution to people who need our vaccine most.
+We are determined to continue our support to at-risk nations for current and emerging Ebola epidemics.
+Our recent Ebola vaccine approval from the European Commission facilitates a broader and faster distribution of our Ebola vaccine in at-risk communities to the people who need it most.

 While the road ahead will be tough, through accelerated research and the help of valuable global partnerships, we can make huge progress.
 We are on the right track to stopping future epidemics - it’s now our duty to keep on providing the right tools to fight them.